mattgilbertnet/peterlu.github.io/_posts/2014-08-01-linux_latex.md

 What is truly useful about JabRef is the ability to auto-import complete references from various sources:

 1. Click on `Search->Web` search to bring up a new tab on the left,
 2. There is a drop-down box marked `ACM Portal`.
 Clicking on this brings up a list of sources from which to import data.
-Select 'DOI to BibTeX'.
+Select `DOI to BibTeX`.
 3. From a paper, web page, etc. type or paste the DOI number into the white box, and press Fetch.
 That brings up a new dialog with the paper, which you then click to import.
 Do the same thing for ISBN number or other search information.

 This automatically adds a completed reference to the list, but usually requires some modification: